Recipe for Fresh Tart Rhubarb Pie

 Decorate the Top Crust with a Design and Sprinkle with Milk and Sugar

 To finish, I like to smooth 1-2 tablespoons of milk over the top of the pastry and then sprinkle with sugar to make a pretty crust.
-Bake on next to bottom oven rack for 45-50 minutes until filling bubbles and top crust is golden.
+Bake in preheated oven on next to bottom rack for 45-50 minutes until filling bubbles and top crust is golden.

 Serving Slices of Rhubarb Pie